 How hard is it to get a business grant for a startup?

 No, you do not have to pay back most forms of non-dilutive funding, such as government or foundation grants.
 This is a primary advantage over loans, as it is not debt on your balance sheet and does not require repayment.
+However, grants do come with strict compliance and reporting requirements, and misuse of funds can result in clawback provisions.

-How do I raise capital without dilution?
+How do I raise startup capital without equity dilution?

 Do VCs see grant funding as a positive or negative signal?